abinit/abinit/doc/tutorial/gw1.md

 # First lesson on GW

-## The quasi-particle band structure of Silicon, in the GW approximation.
+## The quasi-particle band structure of Silicon in the GW approximation.

 This lesson aims at showing how to calculate self-energy corrections to the DFT Kohn-Sham (KS) eigenvalues in the GW approximation.